selective focus photography of popcorns

 Digging Deeper

 I was a tiny bit worried when Jesus started asking questions.
 He is God after all.
-I was worried if eating overdone popcorn was wrong or offensive to God.
-I bet there are plenty of people out there in the world that would be disgusted and condemn me for eating overdone popcorn.
+I was concerned if eating overdone popcorn was wrong or offensive to God.
+I bet plenty of people in the world would be disgusted and condemn me for eating overdone popcorn.
 I can see how my first reaction might be to worry a little, because sometimes I forget Jesus is not like other people.
 He does not condemn.
 Even if I am wrong.
-He simply points out what I need to change and helps me overcome what I need to change.
-Jesus always has my best interest at heart.
-An example, on February 26, 2024, during a quiet listening prayer, Jesus told me to not be jaded.
+Jesus points out what I need to change and helps me overcome what I need to change without condemnation.
+Jesus always has my best interests at heart.
+For example, on February 26, 2024, during a quiet listening prayer, Jesus told me not to be jaded.
 I never felt condemned, and He is helping me overcome a jaded perspective.

 I am Worthy

-When I was asked if I felt I was worthy to eat the best of the popcorn, I was again worried a little.
+I was again a little worried when asked if I felt worthy to eat the best of the popcorn.
 I had to ponder the question for a moment and examine my feelings.
-I have had in the past feelings of unworthiness that Jesus had helped me deal with.
+In the past, I have had feelings of unworthiness that Jesus has helped me deal with.
 As I looked inwardly, I could affirm I felt worthy.
-I even recognized I felt worthy because Jesus had taught me, I am worthy.
-He saw me as worthy and expected me to not see my own self through the eyes of self-condemnation.
-He continually reminds me there is no condemnation to those that are in Christ Jesus.
+I even recognized that I felt worthy because Jesus taught me that I was worthy.
+He saw me as worthy and expected me not to see myself through the eyes of self-condemnation.
+He continually reminds me that there is no condemnation for those in Christ Jesus.

 Imperfections

-When I saw the possibility of throwing away the overdone popcorn even though it was eatable, I was concerned keeping it could be wrong.
-Deep in my subconscious I could now see was a worried thought that God might hate imperfections.
+When I saw the possibility of throwing away the overdone popcorn, even though it was edible, I was concerned that keeping it could be wrong.
+Deep in my subconscious, I now see a worried thought that God might hate imperfections.
 Was imperfection the same as sin?
 That raised an even bigger question.
 What did I think sin was?
 I knew what I thought sin was.
-However, I felt I needed to double check my belief was in line with Scripture.
-According to the Bible in (1 John 3:4) it is the transgression of the law of God and disobedience to God.
+However, I needed to double-check that my belief aligned with Scripture.
+According to the Bible in 1 John 3:4, it is the transgression of the law of God and disobedience to God.
 There can be a sin of commission (doing sin) or a sin of omission (not doing good).
 I rested easy after affirming what sin was.
-I realized that I had looked it up to confirm I had the perfect answer for God.
-I had no idea that subconsciously I felt imperfection was sin.
-I was shocked that my subconscious was not in line with my conscious belief.
+I realized I had looked it up to confirm I had the perfect answer for God.
+I had no idea that subconsciously, I felt imperfection was sin.
+I was shocked that my subconscious did not align with my conscious beliefs.

 Opportunities

-I have struggled with imperfections and my strong desire for myself, others and things (even popcorn) to be perfect.
-I thought Jesus had finished helping me deal with that struggle, but now I can see that he needed to go deeper as He continues to heal me in that area.
-I was just about to ask Jesus what I could learn from this shocking revelation, when Jesus brought to my mind what he had been teaching me that morning about my weaknesses.
+I have struggled with imperfections and my strong desire to be perfect for myself, others, and things (even popcorn).
+I thought Jesus had finished helping me deal with that struggle, but now I can see that he needed to go deeper as He continues to heal me.
+I was just about to ask Jesus what I could learn from this shocking revelation when Jesus brought to my mind what he had been teaching me that morning about my weaknesses.
 Our weaknesses are made strong in Christ (2 Cor 12:10).
 I realized he was using the popcorn to continue the teachings on human imperfections and weaknesses.
 I was beginning to see that our imperfections are opportunities for Christ to provide Himself, to replace our weakness.

 Trusting God

-Lord God Almighty, I thank You that You are our provider and are always working on our prayers.
-Please sanctify us in Your essence in the name of Christ Jesus and be glorified.
-You know what is important to us and how to even use small things in our lives like popcorn to remind us we are loved.
+Lord God Almighty, I thank You for being our provider and constantly working on our prayers.
+Please sanctify us in You in the name of Christ Jesus and be glorified.
+You know what is important to us and how to use small things in our lives, like popcorn, to remind us we are loved.
+Jesus, you walk with us through our lean years and years of plenty, teaching us who we are in You.
 You remind us that Your love for us is unconditional and without condemnation.
 You take our weaknesses and use them as opportunities to provide Yourself as our strength.
 Please remind us, Your beloved children, how You are still working on our prayers.
 You know our needs.
 You will not stop moving on our prayer, until You have accomplished what You have promised.
 Thank you, Jesus.
 In Your holy name be glorified through our testimony.
 Amen

 0